BLUE HORIZON, BOOK 4

 No matter his reasons for going into the caves, he risked his life needlessly, as well as several of his crewmates and one of our clients.
 In the end, no one was hurt, but it caused quite a stir.
 Renny feels that Justy’s ordeal should have been punishment enough, but it’s my intention to make sure he thinks twice before doing something so foolish again.
 For our voyage to Dennier, I have assigned him to laundry detail, whereas Damien and Jerry will be cleaning the floor of our now-empty cargo deck.

 As for this particular mission, we were able to complete everything within four days on the surface.
-To replace a LightDrive engine on a Gusev-class cruiser is not an easy task, and would normally have taken much longer, but with ten people working together, we managed to get everything reassembled and calibrated in record time.
+To replace a LightDrive engine on a Gusev-class cruiser is not an easy task, and would normally have taken much longer, but with ten people working together, we managed to get everything reassembled and calibrated in good time.
 We were on our guard after Justy’s little adventure, but there were no further encounters with the ants.

 Pockets signed off on the paperwork only a few hours ago, certain that everything would function as it should.
 Garnet was impressed with his coordination of the entire process and even offered him a job on her ship.
 Fortunately for me, Pockets declined, saying he was right where he wanted to be.
 Gina’s earlier infatuation with Justy has now become a joke between both crews, so after Pockets turned down Garnet’s earnest job offer, Gina made the same offer to our little koala.
 Justy was embarrassed, but this time he went along with the gag long enough to let her act as if she were going to carry him away in her arms back to her ship.

 We finally said our goodbyes to one another, and after our launch, we monitored their progress into high orbit to make sure their systems were indeed working properly before we left them.
 Once Garnet informed us that everything looked good, we went our separate ways.
-Without another immediate customer, Merlin has recalled us to Dennier, where we can rest in a bit of downtime before attending the wedding.
+Without another immediate customer, Merlin has recalled us to Dennier, where we can rest a bit before attending the wedding.

 Merlin and Samantha have known one another for many years and it’s about time those two got together permanently.
 I am looking forward to seeing what Sam has prepared for the event, and I am excited about seeing two of my best friends becoming lifemates.